Tsukiyonocm/tasks/README.md

     1. All variables need to be stored locally.
 Will update this step as I understand more about how local storage works.

 ## <strong>Step 7: Future Updates</strong><br>
 1. Adding a date/time to the app in general.
 This will be used on a day to day habit so having this feature will be nice to have available.
-    While its nice to have, its not essential which is why this will be added at a later time.<br><br>
+While its nice to have, its not essential which is why this will be added at a later time.

-    2. Once date/time is added, this can be added into each todo as well in order to display when it was created, or to even set an expected end date to the tasks at hand. <br><br>
+2. Once date/time is added, this can be added into each todo as well in order to display when it was created, or to even set an expected end date to the tasks at hand.

 3. Have a second tab on the display which will showcase all of the completed todo's instead of having them all viewable on the page directly.
 Once again, a nice feature but not required.
 There is a good chance most of the tasks will be deleted instead of marked as completed.
-    That, or will be deleted soon after completion to clean things up. <br><br>
+That, or will be deleted soon after completion to clean things up.

 4. Attaching to a database such as Mango or another.
 This will likely be far in the future as I know nothing about working with databases currently.
-This will likely also require a web host for it to be posted online since Github and Netlify do not support databases on their free services. <br><br>
+This will likely also require a web host for it to be posted online since Github and Netlify do not support databases on their free services.

-    5. Update the CSS to utilize SASS instead of static CSS. <br>
+5. Update the CSS to utilize SASS instead of static CSS.

 ## Tech Being Used